ab32/SoapDispenser/README.md

 Once you've connected every output and input it should be working.
 If the ardunio nano is missing a power source it will not work.
 Either have it connected to your computer via USB or use a **9V** power source and connect with pin **Vin**.

 Next off you download getInfoFromArduino.cpp file from the repository.
-This file contains all the coding for the servo and the attached sensor.
-Last but not least you need to have the Arduino IDE downloaded on your computer.
-You then insert the code throug the arduino IDE and upload the sketch to your arduino nano and it should be working after this step.